amifunny/Carpe-Diem-CSS/README.md

 If you are new to CSS , SASS is just a better way to write it.
 See [sass-docs](https://sass-lang.com/documentation/)

 Seen a cool feature on web and want to contribute.
+Add a new file in `SCSS` folder.
 Just submit a pull request.
 Takes only few minutes to write a class.

 And If you are a OG of front-end , we would like to hear your advice and issues.